 Make a weekly planning checklist

-Once you start performing weekly planning, you will observe certain tasks that are repetitive each week or there are certain things that you need always address in your weekly planning.
+Once you start performing weekly planning, you will observe certain tasks that are repetitive each week or there are certain things that you need to always address in your weekly planning.
 You can make a checklist of these to make planning faster or plan some set of work always on the same day.

 Keep things flexible